While mostly fiction, ‘Cool Runnings’ still influences Jamaican bobsled culture

-BEIJING (KXAN) — For the first time since 1998, the Winter Olympics are due for some rhythm and rhyme.
+BEIJING (NEXSTAR) — For the first time since 1998, the Winter Olympics are due for some rhythm and rhyme.

 The Jamaican bobsled team still rides the Disney wave after the 1993 movie “Cool Runnings,” helped propel the country’s program from nothing to a global phenomenon after a surprise qualification for the 1988 Winter Olympics in Calgary.
 The movie secured the program corporate sponsorships and infused the cash-strapped organization with much-needed resources, and it was a hit at the box office.
 At the time, Disney said it was its highest-grossing live-action film, making more than $157 million.